 Click n commits, where n is the number of commits that have been submitted.
 If you want to review the latest commit, you can select the title/short description of the commit from file list.

-In the source diff section, select the change you want to comment on by clicking the + that appears when the mouse hovers over the change.
+In the source diff section, select the change on which you want to comment by clicking the plus sign (+) that appears when the mouse hovers over the applicable change.

 On the Write tab, in the Comment text box, provide your comment.